plone/volto/docs/source/contributing/index.md

 take the blame on it.

 In Volto we have a blank page in front of us.
 Let's work to keep it clean and shiny.

+## Volto UI/UX is Pastanaga UI

+Volto has its own UI/UX design, it's Pastanaga UI.
+It was conceived from scratch to match nowadays trends and to give fresh air what a content management system user experience should be.

 ## Do not overengineer things